DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     If an agent is not observed at all, the value will instead be np.nan. img : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents} \times H \times W \times C\}` dimensional numpy array.
-    It includes uint8 integer values that indicate either the RGB (:math:`C = 3`) or grayscale values (:math:`C = 1`)
-    of the map image with height :math:`H` and width :math:`W`.
-These images are centered around the agent at its current position and are rotated so that the agent is right now driving to the right.
+    It includes uint8 integer values that indicate either the RGB (:math:`C = 3`) or grayscale values (:math:`C = 1`) of the map image with height :math:`H` and width :math:`W`.
+These images are centered around the agent at its current position and are rotated so that the agent is driving to the right.
     If an agent is not observed at prediction time, 0 values are returned. img_m_per_px : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes float values that